zamboney/CV/README.md

 ## SUMMARY

-Creative Lead Front-end Developer with 6+ years of experience musty in JavaScript to build top of the edge front-end application with an emphasis on testing and memory use.
+Creative Lead Front-end Developer with 6+ years of experience mostly in JavaScript to build top of the edge front-end application with an emphasis on testing and memory use.
 Looking for Full stack or Front-End Developer in a company that has many challenges and growth opportunities.

 ## EDUCATION